4 reasons climate change is here, even though it's cold

 Winters in the U.S. have warmed a lot since the 1970s – making what used to be a typical winter feel even more frigid nowadays.
 This wintertime warming trend is most prominent in some of the coldest areas of the country, such as the Northeast and Upper Midwest.2

-When comparing temperature trends between 1912 and 2012 versus 1970 and 2012, researchers found that the pace of winter warming has picked up in recent decades.
-Between 1970 and 2012, winter in the mainland U.S. warmed more than four-and-a-half times faster per decade than over the past 100 years.
+Researchers have found that the pace of winter warming has picked up in recent decades.
+Between 1970 and 2017, winter in the mainland U.S. warmed more than four-and-a-half times faster per decade than over the past 100 years.

 Average temperatures keep going up